Lussskki/SpaceWar/README.md

 ## Usage

-To run the game, you need Visual Studio Code or any other IDE that supports Python.
-Simply open the project in your IDE, then press the play button to start the game.

-Second way  for play is Google Drive link: https://drive.google.com/drive/folders/1td2c6Thp9rOy0Nu68Xyw1rdc1ruGMeDh?usp=sharing

-To run the game, you need download from this link, open folder/output/SpaceWar.exe and enjoy .
+To run the game, you just need to open 'PlaySpaceWar.bat' file and enjoy.

 ## Instructions